 Why do dogs like to sleep with you?

-Often this activity can lead to a less than good night’s sleep, for the owner, that is.
-But remember, there is a perfectly good explanation, or two, for your best friend to choose to share your bed with you (in addition to the bed being more comfortable than the floor).
+Often this activity can lead to a less than good night’s sleep, for the owner that is.
+But remember, there is a perfectly good explanation, or two, for your best friend to choose to share your bed with you (in addition to the bed is more comfortable than the floor).

-For those naysayers that insist sleeping with their dog interrupts their sleep, there is a different thought on this subject.
+For those naysayers who insist that sleeping with their dog interrupts their sleep, there is a different thought on this subject.
 On the flip side, having your dog sleep with you can be a great experience for both you and your dog.

 Some experts believe the owner can get a better night’s sleep when letting their dogs sleep on the bed.
 Allowing your dog on the bed enables the owner to become more relaxed, with a greater sense of safety and protection during the night.

-For the most part, a well-adjusted and well-behaved dog, it is unlikely having them sleep in your bed will do anything except delight your best friend, comfort you and enhance the dog-owner bond.
+For the most part, with a well-adjusted and well-behaved dog, it is unlikely having them sleep in your bed will do anything except delight your best friend, comfort you, and enhance the dog-owner bond.

 Another reason, especially for smaller breeds or dogs with less hair, the body heat you generate makes the bed a more comfortable place to sleep for your furry friend.